astropy/astropy/docs/timeseries/index.rst

 In this section, we take a quick look at how to read in a time series, access the data, and carry out some basic analysis.
 For more details about creating and using time series, see the full documentation in :ref:`using-timeseries`.

+The simplest time series class is |TimeSeries| - it represents a time series as a collection of values at specific points in time.
+If you are interested in representing time series as measurements in discrete time bins, you will likely be interested in the |BinnedTimeSeries| sub-class which we show in :ref:`using-timeseries`).

 To start off, we retrieve a FITS file containing a Kepler light curve for a source::